Song of Solomon (Song of Songs)

 Possible Allegory #2: God and the Soul

 This here interpretation is a little bit more personal.
 The idea is that uniting God's will and the will of the soul is a tricky business that's subject to lots of obstacles.
+Just like our two lovers, who yearn to be together, but are kept apart.

 A really important philosopher, Maimonides, put it this way: